HinaMk/my-first-recipe-app/developers_guide.md

 The Recipe Search App is designed to allow users to search for recipes using the Edamam Recipe API.
 Key features include searching based on a query, meal type, calorie range, sorting options, and displaying detailed recipe information.

 ## Install/Deployment/Admin Issues
-Assuming the developer has already read the user's guide, the following steps detail additional considerations for deployment and administration:
+After reading the user's guide, please ensure you have the following installed for deployment and administration:

-1. Install Dependencies:
+1. Ensure that Python 3 is installed on the machine.
+Before running the application, make sure you have the following:
-Ensure that Python 3 is installed on the machine.
+The requests, PIL, and pandas libraries installed.

-Install required libraries using: pip install -r requirements.txt
+    - You can install them using: `` pip install requests pillow pandas ``

 2. API Keys:
 Obtain API keys from Edamam and replace them in the keys.py file.